 Thru-Hiking in Europe

-It’s easy to fall into the trap of thinking that through-hiking is primarily a North American adventure, with popular trails like the PCT, CDT, and AT dominating the spotlight.
+It can be easy to get sucked into the trap of believing that the through-hiking phenomenon is mostly a North American affair with well-known trails taking the centre stage such as the PCT, CDT, and AT.

 The Charm of Wild Camping Across Europe

-My personal strategy for wild camping involves setting up my tent late in the evening and taking it down early in the morning to maintain a low profile, utilizing neutral-colored tents to blend into the surroundings.
+My survival tactics on wild camping entails pitching my tent much later in the night and de pitching it early on the morning to have a low profile and the use of tents with neutral colours so as to blend into the environment.

 Navigating Europe’s Diverse Terrain and Culture

-Conversely, when traversing through smaller towns for supplies, I’ve learned to appreciate the local fare over processed foods, discovering that a simple baguette filled with cheese can be both a delicious and energizing meal.
+On the other hand, in the process of going through smaller towns to buy supplies, I have learned to enjoy the local food rather than processed one and that a simple baguette with cheese can be both a good and a refreshing meal.

 Lessons Learned and Trails Trekked

-Each trail I’ve explored has taught me something new about myself and the world around me.
+All these trails, which I have been through, have taught me something about myself and the world around me.

 Catalin Geangos